eclipse-opensmartclide/smartclide-context/README.md

     - package de.atb.context.monitoring.monitors.webservice.WebServiceMonitor
     - package de.atb.context.monitoring.monitors.GitlabCommitMonitor
     - package de.atb.context.monitoring.monitors.GitMonitor
 - options: Options for the datasource can be entered using this value.
-The options are dependant on the datasource to be used
+The options are dependent on the datasource to be used
 - uri:The uri of the data source to be monitored
 - class:The following datasource implementations are available
     - package de.atb.context.monitoring.config.models.datasources.DatabaseDataSource